sharebears/pulsar/ROADMAP.md

 - [x] Boilerplate Refactors & Typing (Issues)
 - [x] Forums
 - [ ] Rules
+- [ ] Forum Documentation
+- [ ] Profile the PUT queries and solve if need be
+- [ ] Thread permissions
+- [ ] Thread subscriptions
+- [ ] Thread last read post
+- [ ] Polls
 - [ ] News Posts
 - [ ] Index

 # Issues
+- [x] Add serialization case for sets--turn into list, then use sets instead of deduping lists
+- [x] Users can't view deleted threads even if they have the perm, can only view embedded in forum
-- [x] Script to analyse permission usage
+- [x] Cache function properties
-- [x] No authentication and no route should raise a 401

-- [x] Need basic permissions access split from advanced (forums, wiki, torrent edit, irc)
-- [x] Need a way to serialize basic permissions for moderators
+- [x] Figure out a way to jiggle mypy
+- [x] Utilize redis get_many in ModelMixin.get_many and then query for all missing ones at once.
+      Turn filling out empty lists into a two-step process instead of an overly large one.
+- [ ] Refactor the mess that I made in get_many making it efficient
 - [ ] Hypothesis property testing for the schemas and validators
-- [ ] Review HTTP codes in documentation and the return values (201 CREATE)

 - [ ] Fix PUT endpoints to be one change total, not one change per model (test SQLA profiling first)
 - [ ] Built in debug logging?